trimstray/the-practical-linux-hardening-guide/README.md

   > Most of all you should use [Security Benchmarks/Policies](#policy-compliance) which describe consensus best practices for the secure configuration of target systems because configuring your systems in compliance with e.g. CIS has been shown to eliminate 80-95% of known security vulnerabilities.

 On the other hand e.g. STIG itself is just a complicated (for newbies difficult to implement) check-list.
 In my opinion ideally, real world implementation is automated via something like OpenSCAP.

+  > You should use a rational approach, remember that more is not better.
+Each environment is different so security rules should all work in theory, but sometimes it not works as well.

 ## Policy Compliance